AdobeDocs/analytics-platform.en/help/connections/create-connection.md

 1. **[!UICONTROL Time stamp]**: add content here

-1. **[!UICONTROL Schema]**: This is the schema based on which the dataset was created in Adobe Experience Platform.
+1. **[!UICONTROL Schema]**: This is the [schema](https://docs.adobe.com/content/help/en/experience-platform/xdm/schema/composition.html) based on which the dataset was created in Adobe Experience Platform.

-1. **[!UICONTROL Person ID]**: Select a person ID from the available identities defined in the dataset schema in the Experience Platform.
+1. **[!UICONTROL Person ID]**: Select a person ID from the dropdown list of available identities.
+These identities were defined in the dataset schema in the Experience Platform.
+See below for information on how to use Identity Map as a Person ID.

     >[!IMPORTANT]
     >